jan-krecke/alospalsar_filter/README.md

     ```

 5. Inside Jupyter, navigate into the directory `notebooks` and open the notebook `hann_window_alospalsar.ipynb`.
 Execute the code cells and follow the instructions in the markdown cells.

+## NOTE

+Inside the notebook containing the main code, a lot of arrays are created for the purpose of visualization and interaction.
+This is not ideal, of course, as the because each takes up a lot of memory.
+I didn't mind that, because I have 128GB of RAM at my disposal.
+Should there be any problems running the notebook due to memory issues, please let me know, and I can make adjustments for the code to be a bit resource friendlier.